 Housing and Care Differences

 Chickens need a well-ventilated coop equipped with roosts for sleeping and nesting boxes where they can comfortably lay their eggs.
 It’s important to keep their space clean and safe from predators.
-Ducks also require a secure coop to sleep and stay safe at night, but they have a unique need for access to water—not just for drinking but for swimming and cleaning themselves.
-On a small homestead, I’ve found that a simple kiddie pool works wonders for ducks to splash around, keep their feathers clean, and stay happy and healthy.
+Ducks also require a secure coop for sleeping and safety, but they have a unique need for water—not just for drinking but for swimming and cleaning themselves.
+On a small homestead, I’ve found that a simple kiddie pool works wonders for ducks, helping them splash around, keep their feathers clean, and stay happy and healthy.
 If you have the space, providing a small pond is even better!
-Providing this water source is key to raising healthy ducks alongside your chickens.
+Meeting this need is essential when raising chickens vs duck eggs, because happy, healthy birds produce better eggs.

 Best Supplies for Raising Both